 So I am having coffee out on the third story veranda at my sister's home in San Antonio.
 Enjoying my morning and gazing out at the scenery when my eyes catch movement to my left.
-Now that is just too high for someone to be working!
-I watch them for a few minutes then decide to get my camera and take a closer look.
+Now that is just too high for someone to be working! <notice tower on left of frame> I watched them for a few minutes then decide to get my camera and go take a closer look.

 Who are these guys?
 They are called Cell Tower Workers.
 As they say "just two guys and a rope".
 Their job is to scale towers that can be up to 1,000 feet but on average 200 to 500

 feet.
 They climb to fix or upgrade the tower's capability to deliver phone, music, video and online games at faster speeds.
 The 4G network has become the driving force for this type of

 work.
 There are more active cell phones in the U.S. than people.
 These guys work for $16 to $20 dollars an hour under rough conditions depending on the time crunch the company has

 from the cell phone carriers.
 In storms, at night, with rusty equipment they scale the tower to keep your cell phone working so you can send that text or picture or just have a friendly

 chat.
 Many tower workers have lost their lives.
 Jay Guilford was one in many.
 At twenty five years old he finished his job and was dismounting the tower in a happy

 mood.
 As he descended he laughed to his buddies down below saying "bouncy, bouncy" as he repelled...then the gear malfunctions and broke.
 He died with in minutes of